Professionals Intensive - Supporting Families with Hand in Hand Parenting Tools

-You will develop valuable new skills, consistent with the latest developmental neuroscience, for supporting parents and children in your practice.
+Learn the latest developmental neuroscience and valuable new skills for supporting parents and children in your practice.

 eight-week intensive course